-Munchkin cats can have a long (Munchkin longhair) or short coat and all coat colours and patterns are accepted.
+The coat can be long or short hair and all coat colours and patterns are accepted.

 All eye colours which include blue, brown, copper, green and yellow.

-Munchkins are playful, outgoing and maintain their kitten-like personality well into adulthood.
-It is easy to train Munchkins to play fetch or walk on a harness.
-They are social, loving and gets along well with people, including children and other animals, they make a fantastic family pet.
+The munchkin is an energetic, playful and outgoing breed who maintains his or her kitten-like personality well into adulthood.
+Their intelligence means they are easy to train to play fetch or walk with a harness.
+Munchkins love company and get along well with adults, children and other family pets.